byrd-laif/soilMakers/readme.md

 **Lifestyles For Change; Bringing Life To Style.**

-*An Archaic Revival; the sharing of a living language, learning how to discover patterns which are deep and capable of generating life.*
+*An Archaic Revival; the sharing of a living language, learning how to discover patterns which are deep and capable of re-Generating Life.*

-#### Claiming ones fundamental human birthright; *freely connecting with that which makes living possible.*
-Being attracted to all that is alive and vital, the human tendency to relate and connect with life and natural processes - ***Is The Expression Of A Bio-Logical Need.***

-***Power as responsibility rather than domination.*** A radical sift from Bio-Logical Warfare; built on guilt, fear and force to an 'Eco-logical Partnership'. ***Bio-Logical Freedom**; feeling free to swim in the rivers of Mother Earth without fear of reprisal.*

-*Partnership systems support mutually respectful and caring relations.*

-***Reconciliation; forgiveness, free to turn and question: Where does someone go from here?***

 [Live Blog On Matrix - Soil Makers](https://matrix.to/#/!EwezVvVjpxKVCMIuRM:matrix.org?via=matrix.org&via=kde.org&via=converser.eu)
 [Soil Makers On Open Collective](https://opencollective.com/soil-makers)